sciZer0/7/v/README.md

 * proposal to appoint a person (possibly anonymous) to the position of Contributor
 * proposal to dismiss a person (possibly anonymous) from the position of Contributor

+* <b>special proposal</b> to instantly dismiss a person (possibly anonymous) from the position of Contributor

+Voting on a regular proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

+Voting on a special proposal lasts 2 hours (9,000 slots, each Slot is 0.4 second).

 <p><i><b>Any suggestions on Proposals and voting conditions are welcome.</b></i></p>